What is geographic segmentation?

 - Retail businesses are more likely to be successful in high-population areas

-- Healthcare organisations may wish to provide Spanish language service options in areas with large Hispanic communities
+- Healthcare organisations may provide Spanish language service options in areas with large Hispanic communities

 How to build a geographic customer profile